AnnaPaulish/PCSC_ODE_Solver/README.md

 - `console_output` - an integer variable which indicates whether to output the solution to the console.
 If equal to 0 - no output in the console, 1 - solution will be printed in the console.
 Equal to 1 by default.
 - `output_path` - a string variable without quotation marks contains the name of the output file with the solution of ODE.
 As a default: output.txt

-Make sure that the`settings.txt` file is in the `cmake-build-debug\` folder and contains correct input parameters.
-Then you can run the `main.cpp` file.

 ## Solution
 After executing the program, the solution to the ordinary differential equation will be written to the file specified by the user in `settings.txt`: it is `output.txt` by default.